2025 Film Festival

 DREAMSCAPES is a genre-blurring experimental film centered on a powerful performance by Amelia Rose Griffin.
 The film transforms her lived experience into movement, colour, and sound.
 Dreamscapes gives voice to experiences that are often hidden because of shame, stigma, and silence.

 Disability advocates updated us on the fight for higher attendant wages in the state of Texas.
-After a block of short films exploring attendant care, Edgar Pacheco and Chase Beardan (pictured, with moderator Laura Perna) shared their thoughts on the films, their experiences using attendants, and some insights on the ongoing movement to raise wages for attendants.
+After a block of short films exploring attendant care, Edgar Pacheco and Chase Bearden (pictured below, with moderator Laura Perna) shared their thoughts on the films, their experiences using attendants, and some insights on the ongoing movement to raise wages for attendants.

 People traveled from all over the state to attend the Festival this year, including two Fest guests who were featured in the program.
-Spencer P Sherwin (left) is the director of IN CASE OF FIRE, which won 3rd place in the Non-Documentary Division.
-Maddy Ullman (right) is one of our Fest judges, as well as a disability film consultant.
+Spencer P Sherwin (below left) is the director of IN CASE OF FIRE, which won 3rd place in the Non-Documentary Division.
+Maddy Ullman (below right) is one of our Fest judges, as well as a disability film consultant.

-Maddy joined us onstage to announce this year’s recipient of the Gene R. Rodger Creative Advocacy Award, the Thunder and Lightning Poetry Collective (pictured right).
-The audience voted on their favorite film of the night, which went to QUAD LIFE (3rd place winner, Documentary Division, pictured middle).
+Maddy joined us onstage to announce this year’s recipient of the Gene R. Rodger Creative Advocacy Award, the Thunder and Lightning Poetry Collective (pictured below, right).
+The audience voted on their favorite film of the night, which went to QUAD LIFE (3rd place winner, Documentary Division, pictured second row).

 This year, the Festival screened 11 short films to an audience of 72 attendees.